 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and two governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended house meetings, chapel and assemblies.
+They held discussions with members of staff and with a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings and chapel.
 Inspectors visited boarding houses and the learning support and educational resource areas.
 The responses of parents, staff and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.